What is PRP and how does it work?

 How do I choose — PRP or BMA?

 It is an individualized decision, made by the doctor based on the severity of the injury and/or disease involved and your medical history.
-Some diagnoses require PRP alone, some BMA alone, and others adipose (fat) with the PRP or BMA.
+Some diagnoses require PRP alone, some BMA alone.
 The physicians use our clinic's experience as well as the experience of other practitioners who perform regenerative therapies around the world.

 What can be treated with the PRP/BMA injections?